EerierGosling/EerierGosling/README.md

 # Hi there! 👋 I'm Sofia Egan.

 #### I'm a high schooler in the Boston area.
 I go to a lot of hackathons and I'm working on running my own this spring!
+In my free time, I work on a lot of projects like making an app for my Middle School's Science department.
 I enjoy working with a diverse range of platforms and technologies, including apps, websites, games, and random ML and data analysis projects in Python.

 ---